-A year ago, I started to volunteer at a Church on the East Side of Buffalo, the poorest and most segregated section of town rife with a high crime rate, violence, drug trafficking, and prostitution.
+A year ago, I started volunteering at a Church on the East Side of Buffalo, the poorest and most segregated section of town rife with a high crime rate, violence, drug trafficking, and prostitution.
 And right in the middle of it all is St. Luke’s Mission of Mercy.

-So, she sold her restaurant and together with a guy named Norm Paolini, bought the broken-down church.
-It quickly became a place where people could go to sleep on the church’s floor to get out of the elements and get some hot food.
+So, she sold her restaurant and, together with a guy named Norm Paolini, bought the broken-down church.
+It quickly became a place where people could sleep on the church’s floor to get out of the elements and get some hot food.
 But just as important, that got some food for their souls.
 They got big servings of hope and seconds if they wished.

 St. Luke’s has since grown into a huge community with an elementary school, a food and clothing shelter, and one of two “code blue” places where desperate street people can go to find warmth and a cot to sleep in the transformed for the emergency school cafeteria.

 I was desperate to find some meaning in my life that wasn’t about all about ME and my recovery, or lack thereof, from depression.
 I felt poor – – poor in spirit.

 God must have heard my plea because into my life dropped a criminal defense lawyer, Mike Taheri.
 I guess He works in mysterious ways, I thought more than once.
 We had never crossed paths over our long careers in the law, given my personal injury practice.
 We met by chance at a dinner.
 He told me about St. Luke’s.

 Tentatively, I started to go to Mass at St. Luke’s.
 I’m no die-hard Catholic.
 Far from it.
 If anything, I think of myself as a left-of-center spiritual person with a Catholic bent.
 I showed up, and at first, nothing.
 I didn’t feel anything.
 I felt out of place.
 Why was I even here, I asked myself.